technomancy/grenchman/README.md

 Running with no arguments will read code from stdin to accomodate shebangs.

 Each of these commands connects to a running nREPL server in order to avoid JVM startup time.
-The simplest way to start a project JVM is to run `lein trampoline repl :headless` from the project directory in another shell.
-By default the port will be determined by traversing up the directory tree until an `.nrepl-port` file is found.
-Setting the `GRENCH_PORT` environment variable overrides this.
-The `lein` invocation above writes the `.nrepl-port` file in the project root for you.
+The simplest way to start a project nREPL server is to run `lein trampoline repl :headless` from the project directory in another shell.
+All `grench` invocations from inside the project directory will use that nREPL, but by setting the `GRENCH_PORT` environment variable you can connect to it from outside.

 ### Leiningen

-The `grench lein` subcommand is the exception to this; it connects to a Leiningen JVM rather than a project JVM.
+The `grench lein` subcommand is the exception to this; it connects to a Leiningen nREPL server rather than a project nREPL.
 It looks for the port in `~/.lein/repl-port` or `$LEIN_REPL_PORT`; you can launch this server using `lein repl :headless` from outside a project directory.

-Using Grenchman avoids waiting for Leiningen's JVM to start, but project JVMs are still launched like normal by default for most task invocations if Leiningen can't find a running project JVM.
+Using Grenchman avoids waiting for Leiningen's JVM to start, but project JVMs are still launched like normal when necessary if Leiningen can't find a running project nREPL server.
 Note that this goes through Leiningen by looking for `.nrepl-port` and doesn't check `$GRENCH_PORT`.

 Currently the Leiningen integration requires running from lein's git master (newer than 2.3.2).

 ## Gotchas

+By default Leiningen uses compilation settings which trade long-term performance for boot speed.
+With Grenchman you have long-running nREPL processes which start rarely, so you should disable this by putting `:jvm-opts []` in your `:user` profile.

 If you get no output from `grench lein ...` but your Leiningen process emits an `java.io.FileNotFoundException: project.clj` error message,